 The average annual rainfall in Bocas is 3 300mm.
 It is mostly a gentle downpour, with the odd thunderstorm in between, but when a hurricane is making its way through the Caribbean to the Gulf of Mexico, it can rain heavily.

-Sometimes a squall from the southern parts blow through the Bay of Almirante, causing heavy rain and wind damage.
+Sometimes a squall from the southern parts blows through the Bay of Almirante, causing heavy rain and wind damage.
 Fortunately, these are quite infrequent.

 The temperature is a predictable 23ºC to 30ºC, and during the rainy season, the humidity is high.
 I could not find quantitative data, but living in Bocas I can confirm it is intense, as in 90% or more.